phoboslab/qoi/README.md

 a simple wrapper to benchmark stbi, libpng and qoi

+## MIME Type, File Extension

+The recommended MIME type for QOI images is `image/qoi`.
+While QOI is not yet officially registered with IANA, I believe QOI has found enough adoption to prevent any future image format from choosing the same name, thus making a MIME type collision highly unlikely ([see #167](https://github.com/phoboslab/qoi/issues/167))

+Recommended file extension for QOI images is `.qoi`

 ## Limitations

 The QOI file format allows for huge images with up to 18 exa-pixels.
 A streaming